wikfeldt/2020-05-06-karlstad/index.md

 # location and address
 # you can also link to a map using e.g. openstreetmap, for example:
 # location: "<a https://www.openstreetmap.org/node/1771739362">Teknikringen 14, 11428 Stockholm</a>
-location: 'Rooms 1E425 (day 1) and 1E423 (day 2), <a href="https://www.kau.se/om-universitetet/kontakt/besok-oss/campuskartor"> Karlstads Universitet'
+location: <a href="https://www.kau.se/om-universitetet/kontakt/besok-oss/campuskartor"> Karlstads Universitet, Rooms 1E425 (day 1) and 1E423 (day 2)</a>
-address: "Universitetsgatan"
+address: "Universitetsgatan, Karlstad"
 city: Karlstad

 # date and time